WTH1109/Retina-DKD/README.md

 ## 2. Dataset

-1. The training data and testing data is from the XXX, we will provide `data` and `data_test`
+1. The training data and testing data is from the XXX, we will provide `data` and `data_test` , and pre-trained models.

 2. Put `data` and `data_test`  under the root directory

 3. You can choose to build your own training set, named `cls` + `peugeot` .
 You can change `-d` to specify the training set while training and testing.
 But you need to ensure that its file structure is as follows

    <img src="D:\Git\Retina-DKD\img\tree.png" style="zoom: 30%;" />

 ## 3. Training